 Update: On November 10, 2021, the Minister rejected Janssen’s second request for data protection for SPRAVATO, which was submitted following the coming into force of the Canada-United States-Mexico Agreement (CUSMA).
-The Minister concluded that SPRAVATO is not eligible for data protection because it is not entitled to a reassessment of data protection eligibility and, even if it were so entitled, it is not an “innovative drug”.
-Janssen applied for judicial review of the Minister’s decision on December 8, 2021 (Federal Court No. T-1867-21).
+The Federal Court dismissed Janssen’s application for judicial review and Janssen has appealed.

 As previously reported, Zinn J. of the Federal Court had dismissed Janssen’s application for judicial review of a decision by the Minister of Health (Minister) denying Janssen data protection for SPRAVATO, a drug indicated for the treatment of major depressive disorder.
 The Minister, relying on Takeda Canada Inc v Canada (Minister of Health), 2013 FCA 13 (Takeda), found that SPRAVATO is not an “innovative drug” eligible for such protection as its medicinal ingredient esketamine hydrochloride is an enantiomer of a previously approved drug.
 Justice Zinn held that the Minister’s decision was reasonable.

 On July 12, 2021, the Federal Court of Appeal (FCA) dismissed Janssen’s appeal from Zinn J.’s decision: Janssen Inc v Attorney General of Canada (Minister of Health), 2021 FCA 137.